 621 E Mehring Way (45202)

 The late 70s and early 80s were periods of new developments downtown.
 Many people moved out of the core decades before, but plans to bring them back were brewing.
 As early as July 1974, a proposal for Cincinnati's first 231 luxury apartment tower on the riverfront was underway.
 The building, designed by Philadelphia architect Louis Sauer and called One Lytle Place, would be 25 stories of concrete and glass placed at an odd position behind Yeatman's Cove so balconies would angle perfectly toward either the city or the river.
 It would feature retail space and amenities for the occupants and would be strategically located so getting to places like Riverfront Stadium and Lytle Park would be easy.
 But due to financing issues, the plans fell through for a number of years, delaying construction.
-Once the legal troubles were sorted out, developers broke ground in 1978 and spent 18 months building the brutalist structure.
+Once the legal troubles were sorted, developers broke ground in 1978 and spent 18 months building the brutalist structure.
 By July 1980, One Lytle Place was finished and tenants moved into their new apartments.
-Today it remains the second largest apartment community in the city next to The Banks.

 650 Walnut St (45202)

 Walnut Street between 6th and 7th Streets was once a pretty quiet block.
-Residents who frequented the area even described it as a wasteland in the early 90's.
+Residents who frequented the area even described it as a wasteland in the early '90s.
 A few businesses made it their home, however; Batsakes Hats, an optometrist, and Walnut Street Popcorn & Sweets were there.
-Since Cincinnati is known for its rich history of art culture, a plan for a new building for the performing arts was formed.
-After a hefty struggle to get it built, well-known architect Cesar Pelli designed the center and the $80 million center was finally opened on October 20th, 1995.
-It was named for Ohio Senator and Cincinnati native Stanley Aronoff.
-The Aronoff Center was built with three performance halls and an art gallery that extends to the southeast corner of 7th and Walnut.
-When it opened, not much of what sits around it now existed, but within a few years, other businesses would start popping up and the Aronoff is credited with helping them achieve success.
-Today, it's a cultural hub featuring Broadway shows, ballet, plays, and a large variety of other entertainment.
+Since Cincinnati is known for its arts culture, a plan for a new building for the performing arts was formed.
+After a hefty struggle to get it built, well-known architect Cesar Pelli designed the $80 million Aronoff Center for the Arts, and it opened on October 20th, 1995.
+Named for Ohio Senator and Cincinnati native Stanley Aronoff, the center was built with three performance halls and an art gallery that extends to the southeast corner of 7th and Walnut.
+When it opened, not much of what sits around it now existed, but within a few years, other businesses started popping up, crediting the Aronoff with helping them achieve success.
+Today, it's a cultural hub featuring Broadway shows, plays, and a large variety of other entertainment.

 44 E 6th St (45202)